kylemh/Trask/README.md

 <h2>STILL IN PROGRESS</h2>
 Project will likely not be completed for sometime - very much on the backburner.
 <hr>
-This application is an attempt at mimicing Trello's core functionality as an on-the-go scrum board manager.
+This application is an attempt at recreating Trello's core functionality as an on-the-go scrum board manager.